WestonAnderson/WestonAnderson.github.io/_pages/teaching.md

 <br/>	<br/><br/>	<br/>

 # Earth Science Notes
 Below are links to a set of notes that I’ve developed based on my own courses and study.
-Although these notes are a work in progress, they represent materials that may be used for students in a classroom setting.
+These notes are a work in progress, and are not formal course material, but I have found them helpful and I hope you may as well.
 I have also included a set of useful papers under each topic.

 ## Climate Dynamics
 Many of these topics relate to those found under the atmospheric dynamics and ocean dynamics sections, so for specifics on ocean or atmosphere systems, see those pages.